-Through the ongoing work of Valley CDC, communities in the CDC’s geographic area will have more affordable housing, and will gain an increased understanding of the value of developing and preserving affordable housing.
-The Pleasant Street corridor will be revitalized as a result of Valley CDC’s housing development.
-The lives of Valley CDC’s tenants will have improved by living in affordable housing which will have access to quality schools and services.
-The homebuyers and homeowners assisted by Valley CDC will benefit from more sustainable homeownership and small businesses will have become more successful as a result of the CDC’s assistance.
+Through the ongoing work of Valley Community Development, communities in the CDC’s geographic area will have more affordable housing, and will gain an increased understanding of the value of developing and preserving affordable housing.
+The Pleasant Street corridor will be revitalized as a result of Valley Community Development’s housing development.
+The lives of Valley Community Development’s tenants will have improved by living in affordable housing which will have access to quality schools and services.
+The homebuyers and homeowners assisted by Valley Community Development will benefit from more sustainable homeownership and small businesses will have become more successful as a result of the CDC’s assistance.
 Finally, community members who will be engaged in the new Financial Opportunity Center will have increased financial stability and will be employed at a living wage.

 SUMMARY OF KEY STRATEGIC DIRECTIONS

 OVERALL KEY STRATEGIC DIRECTIONS